 Heart block can be caused by many things that affect the electrical system of the heart.
 Examples include:

-• Scarring (fibrosis) of the heart's electrical system caused by aging.
-This is the most common cause of heart block.
+• Scarring (fibrosis) of the heart's electrical system, which may be related to aging.
+This is a common cause of heart block.

 • Heart attacks.

-• Use of certain medicines, especially beta-blockers, calcium channel blockers, and digoxin.
+• Use of certain medicines, such as beta-blockers, calcium channel blockers, and digoxin.

 Heart block is more common in older people and may be the result of age and a combination of factors listed above.